This article was first posted on LinkedIn on October 29, 2018.

 A case study from Novedge

 The image on the left shows the price tag of a product on the Novedge website.
-I was able to determine the optimal size and contrast of the selling price with a series of A/B tests.
+I determined the optimal size and contrast of the selling price through a series of A/B tests.
 As expected, the results confirmed the theory about the balance between small and big fonts.

-In this specific case, the price area has also to compete for the user’s attention with all other components of the price tag, in particular with the green “variants” selectors.
+In this specific case, the price area also has to compete for the user’s attention with all other components of the price tag, in particular with the green “variants” selectors.
 As a merchant and reseller, Novedge, as a reseller, has no control over the number or the complexity of a product’s variants, we only control how to present those options to our customers.
 The price-size is just one of the many choices and decisions a designer has to make when creating a price tag.
 Most of the options and pieces of information you see on the price tag are almost mandatory.
-Indeed, the price tag must meet the expectations of the visitors and provide the core information to allow him/her to make a decision and click on the [Add to Cart] button.
-As designers, we need to meet the expectations created by the look and content of the most popular eCommerce websites.
-Other price tag’s components are intended to convey additional important information about the product offer, such as the variants.
+Indeed, the price tag must meet visitors’ expectations and provide the core information needed to enable them to make a decision and click the [Add to Cart] button.
+As designers, we need to meet the expectations created by the look and content of the most popular e-commerce websites.
+Other price tag components are intended to convey additional important information about the product offer, such as the variants.

 Do I have to remove the dollar sign?

-Some website removes the dollar sign (or your local currency sign) to simplify the price display further.
+Some websites remove the dollar sign (or your local currency sign) to further simplify price display.
 Removing the currency symbol is an option that should be carefully evaluated.
 If you have customers purchasing from abroad, the lack of a currency sign can create unpleasant misunderstandings that should be avoided.
-If you are selling only to the domestic market and there no ambiguity about the meaning of the number indicating the price, then you can get rid of the $ sign.
+If you are selling only to the domestic market and there is no ambiguity about the meaning of the price indicator, you can remove the $ sign.

 If you are selling only on the domestic market